-- Check the light; the sun should be behind you.
-Your subject should be in bright or hazy sun when you're using Verichrome Film. - Check the time slide to be sure that it is in the down position. - Check the distance.
-Keep at least 5 feet from your subject unless you are using a close-up attachment (see page 22). - Frame the picture in the finder. - Hold the camera S-T-E-A-D-Y as shown and press the exposure release with a gentle squeezing action.
-The camera should not move as the shutter clicks. - Wind the film to be ready for the next picture.
-If you forget to advance the film before making the next snap, you will spoil both pictures.
+- Check the time button; it should be at "I." The button must be all the way up. - Keep at least 5 feet from the subject (unless you're using a close-up attachment). - Frame the subject in the finder. - Hold the camera S-T-E-A-D-Y, as shown.
+The length of the neck strap is adjustable so the finder is at the best distance for you. - Press the exposure button with a slow, squeezing action.
+The camera should not move while the shutter clicks. - Advance the film.
+Always advance the film right away so there's no chance of making a double exposure and thus spoiling both pictures.